-On November 11, 2021, the Board of Directors of the Company approved to sell True Partner Advisor Hong Kong Ltd., the assosiate of the Company, at the disposal amount of USD\$1,123 thousands and HK\$5,520 thousands.
-All shares would be transferred on February 15, 2022.
+On November 11, 2021, the Board of Directors of the Company approved to sell True Partner Advisor Hong Kong Ltd., the associate of the Company, at the disposal amount of USD\$1,123 thousands and HK\$5,520 thousands.
 Thus, the investments accounted for using equity method were reclassified as assets to held for sale.
-On December 31, 2021, the assets classified as held for sale and the other related comprehensive income amounted to \$50,112 and \$2,129, respectively.
+On December 31, 2021, the assets classified as held for sale and the other related comprehensive income amounted to \$50,112 and \$(2,129), respectively.
+All shares were transferred on February 15, 2022.